 1 = Ceil(.167) = Ceil(10 * (1% / 60%))

 At the end of each 15 second cycle, the system adjusts the number of replicas to match the highest target value from the previous 5 minutes window.
-Notice that because the highest target value is chosen, your endpoint will not scale down if there is a spike in utilization during that 5 minute window, even if overall utilization is very low.
+Notice that because the highest target value is chosen, your endpoint won't scale down if there is a spike in utilization during that 5 minute window, even if overall utilization is very low.
 On the other hand, if the system needs to be scaled up, it will do that within 15 seconds since the highest target value is chosen instead of the average.

 Keep in mind that even after Vertex AI adjusts the number of replicas, it takes time to start up or turn down the replicas.
 Thus there is an additional delay before the endpoint can adjust to the traffic.
 The main factors that contribute to this time include the following: